joakimsk/hdirtest/README.md

 The .gitignore should leave this file out of your commits.

 ## Output
-In terminal, just a list over cases.
+In terminal, lists COVID-19 cases by date in Norway.

 Vest 0007-0042-Helse-Fonna-HF
 - 08-03-2020 0